IQAndreas/markdown-licenses/gnu-lgpl-v2.1.md

 Also add information on how to contact you by electronic and paper mail.

-You should also get your employer (if you work as a programmer) or your school, if any, to sign a &ldquo;copyright disclaimer&rdquo; for the library, if necessary.
+You should also get your employer (if you work as a programmer) or your school, if any, to sign a “copyright disclaimer” for the library, if necessary.
 Here is a sample; alter the names:

   Yoyodyne, Inc., hereby disclaims all copyright interest in the